-All influenza types and subtypes have been identified at high levels this season, but in recent weeks have circulated at much lower levels.
+All influenza types and subtypes were identified at high levels this season, but in recent weeks have circulated at much lower levels.
 The predominant virus has varied by week, region, and even between states within the same region.
-In recent weeks the proportion of influenza B viruses identified nationally and in some regions has been increasing and in week 15 four of the 10 regions (Regions 2, 3, 6, and 8) reported more influenza B viruses than influenza A viruses.
+In recent weeks the proportion of influenza B viruses identified nationally and in some regions has been increasing and in week 16 five of the 10 regions (Regions 1, 2, 6, 7, and 8) identified at least half of all influenza-positive specimens as influenza B viruses.